Poecile atricapillus septentrionalis

 Comments: Black-capped Chickadees declined sharply over most of Nebraska around 2002-2003 coincident with the arrival of West Nile Virus, providing strong circumstantial evidence for the cause of the decline.
 BBS trend analysis show the species declined statewide at an annual rate of -5.66 (95% C.I.; -10.48, -1.12) during 2003-2013 (Sauer et al 2014).
 However, definitive evidence of a link was limited initially (Nick Komar, personal communication), but subsequent studies have shown West Nile Virus to be linked to declines in numbers of chickadees and other species (LaDeau et al 2007, Kilpatrick et al 2007).

-By 2009-2010 Black-capped Chickadee numbers appeared to be recovering in many areas of eastern and central Nebraska where declines had been previously observed, notably Lancaster Co; the Branched Oak Lake-Seward CBC averaged 169 chickadees in its first 10 years, but only 23.5 from 2003 through 2008.
-However, the 17 Dec 2009 CBC there had 66, and 97 were counted 16 Dec 2011.
-The “comeback” was well-documented by meticulous tracking of chickadees on many outings in 2012 by Larry Einemann, who found chickadees on 50 out of 72 trips, where in the previous several years none had been found on similar numbers of trips.
-BBS trend analysis for the period 2005-2015 suggests an annual increase of 2.68% per year (95% C.I.; -1.89, 7.79) compared to the sharp decline noted above for the years 2003-2013 (Sauer et al 2017).
+By 2009-2010 Black-capped Chickadee numbers appeared to be recovering in many areas of eastern and central Nebraska where declines had been previously observed, notably Lancaster Co; the Branched Oak Lake-Seward CBC averaged 169 chickadees in its first 10 years, but only 23.5 from 2003 through 2008 (Gubanyi 2020).
+However, numbers increased subsequently, to peak at 99 on 16 Dec 2011, but another decline followed, to 31 in 2018; an increase, but only to 63 in 2020 and 66 in 2021 ensued.
+The 2012 “comeback” was well-documented by meticulous tracking of chickadees on many outings in 2012 by Larry Einemann, who found chickadees on 50 out of 72 trips, where in the previous several years none had been found on similar numbers of trips.
+BBS trend analysis for the period 2005-2015 (Sauer et al 2017) supported the “comeback”, showing an annual increase of 2.68% per year (95% C.I.; -1.89, 7.79) compared to the sharp decline noted above for the years 2003-2013.

 Chickadees re-appeared in 2012 in a few western locations after long absences: since 2003 near North Platte, Hall Co, 2004 north of North Platte, Lincoln Co, and “for a few years” in Scotts Bluff Co.
 On the other hand, in parts of central Nebraska relatively low numbers of chickadees were observed in 2012; one at a Grand Island, Hall Co feeder 23 Aug was a “big deal” and two at another feeder there 26 Aug were the first there for several years.
 Also in 2012, one at Rowe Sanctuary, Buffalo Co 25 Sep was the first there for 10+ years.
-Further afield, in east-central Nebraska, two at a feeder in Dodge Co were “like the good old days”.
+Further afield, in east-central Nebraska, two at a feeder in Dodge Co in 2012 were “like the good old days”, and a single there 21 Feb 2019 was “first for years”.
+Three in a Dixon Co yard 1 Apr 2023 were the “first since West Nile Virus” (Jan Johnson, personal communication).

 BBS: Breeding Bird Survey